AbdullahMalik17/Learning-TypeScript/11Step-functions/Readme.md

 # Function
 Function is a set of statement that is executed when they are invoked .
 It is neccessary to provide the type of parameter of function .
+## Anonymous function
+When we give the name of function with declaration .
+See Example11.ts
 ## Required Paramater
 We make the  required parameter  by the simple way like JavaScript.
 See Example1.ts